navikt/kafka-sandbox/README.md

 `INFO` will output much more information.

-## Unit/integration tests with `DockerComposeKafkaEnv`
+## Unit/integration tests with `DockerComposeEnv`

-The class `DockerComposeKafkaEnv` can be used to manage a temporary Kafka environment for unit tests.
-It makes it simple to bring Kafka up/down between tests and handles port assignments and other boring details automatically.
+The class `DockerComposeEnv` can be used to manage a temporary docker-compose environment for unit tests.
+It makes it simple to bring up/down docker-compose-configurations between tests and handles port assignments and other boring details automatically.
 It also ensures that the Docker resources have unique names that should not conflict with other containers.
 It requires the `docker-compose` command to function, but has no other dependencies.
-Its configuration is stored in `src/test/resources/DockerComposeKafkaEnv.yml`.
+A basic Kafka docker-compose configuration is stored in `src/test/resources/DockerComposeKafkaEnv.yml`, which is used by `KafkaSandboxTest`.

 See example of usage in `KafkaSandboxTest`.